prominenceai/deepstream-services-library/docs/api-tee.md

 The Splitter Tee splits the stream -- batched or single frame -- to multiple source-pads, each connected to a unique Branch.
 The Tee does not copy the Gst Buffer, it simply pushes a pointer to the same buffer to each downstream Branch.

 ### Sink Components as Branches
-[Sink components](/docs/api-sinks.md) can be added as branches to both Demuxers and Splitters -- as long as the Splitter is splitting a non-batched single-frame stream.
+[Sink components](/docs/api-sinks.md) can be added as branches to both Demuxers and Splitters -- be aware that most Sinks require a batch size of 1.

 ### Dynamic Branching
-With Demuxer and Splitter Tee types, Sinks and Branches can be added and removed at runtime while the Pipeline is playing.
+With Demuxer and Splitter Tees, Branches can be added and removed at runtime while the Pipeline is playing.
 Refer to the [Dynamic Pipelines](/docs/overview.md#dynamic-pipelines) section under the [DSL Overview](/docs/overview.md) for more information.
 The Remuxer Tee does _**not**_ support dynamic branch updates at this time.

 **IMPORTANT!** When using a Demuxer Tee, the maximum number of Branches must be specified prior to playing the Pipeline, a requirement imposed by NVIDIA's plugin.

 ### Tee Construction and Destruction
 Demuxers and Splitters are created using a type specific constructor, [`dsl_tee_demuxer_new`](#dsl_tee_demuxer_new) and [`dsl_tee_splitter_new`](#dsl_tee_splitter_new) respectively.

 The relationship between Pipeline/Branch and Tee is one to one with the Tee becoming the end component.
+Once added to a Pipeline or Branch, a Tee must be removed before it can be used with another.
 The relationship between Tees and Branches is one-to-many.
-Once added to a Pipeline or Branch, a Tee must be removed before it can be used with another.

 Tees and Branches are deleted by calling [`dsl_component_delete`](api-component.md#dsl_component_delete), [`dsl_component_delete_many`](api-component.md#dsl_component_delete_many), or [`dsl_component_delete_all`](api-component.md#dsl_component_delete_all)